YCl Electride as a Multi-Orbital Correlated Topological Dice Lattice System

-\emph{Symmetry-enforced topological band touching in the non-relativistic limit.}--- The effective electron lattice architecture of YCl monolayer as shown in Fig.\ref{fig1}a,b respects an overall $D_{3d}$ point group containing three generators: (i) three-fold rotation ($\mathcal{C}_{3z}$), (ii) spatial inversion ($\mathcal{P}$), and (iii) a mirror reflection ($\mathcal{M}_x: x \mapsto -x$).
-The IAEs on the A (B) sublattice sites on the top (bottom) layer derive primarily from the 4$d$-orbitals of Y atoms, while the IAEs on the central C site derive from the 5$s$-orbitals (Fig.\ref{fig2}a).
-The narrow band width $W \approx 0.2$ eV and estimated Coulomb energy scale $U \approx 3$ eV in YCl~\cite{Geng2025arXiv} indicate the system is well in the strongly correlated limit $U \gg W$.
-Our LDA$+$U calculation reveals a ferromagnetic ground state for monolayer YCl with two spin-polarized dice flat bands near the Fermi energy, and the sizable spin splitting of 0.5 eV (Fig.\ref{fig2}a) was confirmed in the ARPES experiment~\cite{Geng2025arXiv}.
+\emph{Symmetry obstruction against single-orbital dice model in the non-interacting limit.}--- The effective lattice architecture of the YCl monolayer, as shown in Fig.\ref{fig1}a,b, respects an overall $D_{3d}$ point group with three generators: (i) three-fold rotation ($\mathcal{C}_{3z}$), (ii) spatial inversion ($\mathcal{P}$), and (iii) mirror reflection ($\mathcal{M}_x: x \mapsto -x$).
+In the non-relativistic limit without spin-orbit coupling (SOC), the system further respects a spinless time-reversal symmetry $\mathcal{T}$.
+The IAEs at the A (B) sublattice sites on the top (bottom) layer derive primarily from the 4$d$-orbitals of Y atoms, while the IAEs at the central C site derive from the 5$s$-orbitals (Section I of SM~\cite{SM}).
+As sublattice A (B) resides in the top (bottom) layer (Fig.~\ref{fig1}a,b), the layer and sublattice degrees of freedom are equivalent; we thus use the terms “layer” and “sublattice” interchangeably in the rest of our discussions.

-While Ref.~\cite{Geng2025arXiv} pointed out that the essential flat band feature can be explained by the simple single-orbital dice lattice model originally proposed by Sutherland~\cite{Sutherland1986} (except sublattice asymmetry between C and A,B sites), a closer inspection into the orbital composition of the dice flat band reveals its multi-orbital nature: while states near the $\Gamma$ point originate predominantly from the $d_{z^2}$-orbitals, non-negligible contributions from the $d_{x^2-y^2} \pm id_{xy}$ orbitals arise in the $\pm K$ valleys (Fig.~\ref{fig2}a).
-In the following, we adopt the shorthand notation $\ket{d_{\pm 2}, l} \equiv \ket{d_{x^2-y^2} + id_{xy}, l}$ with $l = t,b$ to denote the Y $d_{x^2-y^2} \pm id_{xy}$-orbitals in layer $l$ ($t$: top, $b$: bottom).